checkout/checkout-sdk-php/README.md

 If you don't have your own API keys, you can sign up for a test account [here](https://www.checkout.com/get-test-account).

-## Default
+## Previous

-Default keys client instantiation can be done as follows:
+Previous keys client instantiation can be done as follows:

 ```php
 $builder = CheckoutDefaultSdk::staticKeys();